springinpractice/sip-blog/source/_posts/2013-10-02-quick-tip-basic-authentication-with-spring-resttemplate.markdown

 Using RestTemplate to send the request
 --------------------------------------

-The key here is to use one of the `RestTemplate`'s `exchange()` methods to exchange a request for a response.
-Let's imagine that we're going to get account information.
+The approach is similar to what we did with [Sending Cookies with RestTemplate](http://springinpractice.com/2012/04/08/sending-cookies-with-resttemplate/).
+We use one of the `RestTemplate`'s `exchange()` methods to exchange a request for a response.
+Let's imagine that we want to get account information.

     import org.springframework.http.HttpEntity;
     import org.springframework.http.HttpMethod;